Acoustics 001 - LoudspeakerWithCabinet

 Clamp

-.- As clamp target, select surfaces
+As clamp target, select the cabinet bottom surface (

 Clamp 2

-.- As clamp 2 target, select volumes
+.- As clamp 2 target, select the magnet and driver pole volumes (

 6 - 8

-- As clamp 2 target, select volumes
+- As clamp 2 target, select the magnet and driver pole volumes (

 Magnetic force

-coupling with Magnetism A.
+to couple Solid mechanics with Magnetism A.

-- As current flow target, select volume
+- As current flow target, select the coil volume (

 9